Building the Future of Biodefense

 Biothreat intelligence to deter and detect natural, accidental, deliberate and novel biological agents.

-Recommendation: Organizations in South Carolina should provide flexible work schedules to support employees making vaccine appointments for themselves or family members.
+Recommendation: Organizations in Israel should provide flexible work schedules to support employees making vaccine appointments for themselves or family members.
 Measles is highly contagious and can quickly spread among unvaccinated individuals in a work environment.

 Leverage operational biosurveillance to anticipate and assess biological risks, drive decision-making, and protect mission-critical operations.